cocacola-lab/Physics-RW/README.md

 ```

 ## 6. Contact Us <a id="6-contact-us"></a>
 If you have any questions, please feel free to contact us via email at pengyuzhao@bjtu.edu.cn or zhaopengyuh@163.com.
-(Note: For classification task submissions, please send an email to the above addresses for now.
-We will set up a website for submissions in the future.)